GenAIz/sdk/genaiz/README.md

 #### publish

-The command initiates a session with the Genaiz broker retrieving authorization tokens to publish a Smart Function image onto the Genaiz marketplace.
+The command initiates a session with the GenAIz broker retrieving authorization tokens to publish a Smart Function image onto the GenAIz marketplace.
 This would require the user to be logged in using a **genaiz ac login** preamble to retrieve licensing agreements.

 ```shell
 genaiz sf publish --help